tbmoon/basic_vqa/README.md

 ## Results

-- Loss and Accuracy on VQA datasets:
+- Experiment 1: Loss and Accuracy on VQA datasets
+  + Prediction of '<UNK>' is not accepted as Answer

 ![train1](./png/train1.png)